espebra/website/content/posts/el6-rootfs-on-tmpfs-update.md

 +++

+*Update 2017-06-30: Please see the [updated guide](/posts/centos-7-rootfs-on-tmpfs/) which is more generic.*

 In EL6.4, the file ``/usr/share/dracut/modules.d/90dmsquash-live/dmsquash-live-root`` was updated so that the [previous patch](/post/el6-rootfs-on-tmpfs) no longer works as it should.
 I’ve updated the patch, and here it is:

 ``` diff